rlf-arlut/tmrg/doc/source/implementation.rst

     read_sdc comb06TMR.sd

-If you do not want to specify command line options every time, you can also put options in the section ``tmrg`` in the configuration file,  as shown below:
+If you do not want to specify command line options every time, you can also put options in the section ``tmrg`` in the configuration file, s as shown below:

 .. code-block:: text